JadenGeller/Gluey/README.md

 > unification types suitable for logic programming, but it defines primitives that make these much easier to build.
 For a
 > more full-featured logic framework (built on top of Gluey!), check out [Axiomatic](https://github.com/JadenGeller/Axiomatic).

 ## Binding

-Gluey defines protocol `UnifiableType` for types that support unification via a backing `Glue` object that holds unified objects together.
-The most basic `UnifiableType` is a `Binding`.
-When two bindings are unified, their backing `Glue` objects are tested for compatability (at most one unique value must be assigned).
-If the two are compatible, a new shared `Glue` replaces their backing and binds them together.
+A `Binding` is a sort of variable that can be linked to another binding such that they will always have the same value.
+The unification of two `Binding`s will always succeed unless both already have values, and these values are not equal.
 If the two are incompatible, a `UnificationError` is thrown.
+Behind the scenes, `Binding`s are held together by sharing a common `Glue`, but you don't need to worry about this.
+All you need to know is that once two `Binding`s are bound, they will always have the same value.

 ```swift
 let a = Binding<Int>()